Weefle/mc-universe/README.md

 Dynamic Information Synchronizing
 ------
-In contrast to interval-based server synchronization, NetworkPlus aims to send relevant information only when it needs to.
+In contrast to interval-based server synchronization, Universe aims to send relevant information only when it needs to.

 Packets
 ------